echo-health/koa-prometheus-exporter/README.md

 # koa-prometheus-exporter

 This module export metrics in an HTTP endpoint suitable for prometheus.
-The endpoint is `/metrics`.
+GC node and optionnaly HTTP metrics are exported.

 ## Installation